|

 thoughtless liturgy.
 It is our acknowledgement that

-to accept and implement his will.
-Now we wonder,
+accept and implement his will.
+Now we wonder, what is

 WORKS